SENIOR LEADERSHIP TEAM

 The Rev. Edgar Avitia Legarda currently serves as the lead for the Global Mission Relationships unit of Global Ministries.
 GMR is responsible for regional offices around the world, mission initiatives and other programming that seeks to build capacity and connect the church through mission relationships.
 His role includes being regional representative for Latin America and the Caribbean as well as facilitating and supporting the administrative and operational work of the regional offices from Atlanta.
 Avitia earned a B.A. in Spanish at the University of Texas in El Paso and an MDiv. with a Hispanic-American certification at Perkins School of Theology.
 Edgar’s interest in the history of the United Methodist Hispanic/Latino experience and polity have involved him in writing, teaching, lecturing, representing and participating in related networks and annual/general conferences in the U.S. and Latin America and the Caribbean.
 Born and raised in Chihuahua, Mexico, Avitia moved to the United States after his marriage.
 Before appointment with Global Ministries, Avitia served with the Rio Grande Annual Conference (now Rio Texas AC) and in several pastorates in Texas and New Mexico; as chaplain of Lydia Patterson Institute in El Paso, Texas; and as a district superintendent in South Texas.
 Edgar joined Global Ministries in 2001.
 He and his wife, Giuseppina Lauretano, have two children (Bruno and Nydia), and three grandchildren (Kaylee, Marcus, and Nathaniel).

-Lead, Multiethnic Ministries
+Director, Multiethnic Ministries

 Dr. Dana Lyles is the lead of Multiethnic Ministries for Global Ministries.
 The program connects and collaborates with U.S. annual conferences and other agencies for mission programs related to racial/ethnic communities, ethnic ministry plans, human relations ministries and ministries with Native and Indigenous communities.
 Prior to joining Global Ministries, she served as a business education teacher and school administrator in North Carolina.
 A lifelong United Methodist and preacher’s kid, Lyles is layperson from the Western North Carolina Annual Conference.
 She has served the church in a variety of capacities, including consulting and co-leading a predominately white church and African American church through a merger, serving as a co-chair for the Western North Carolina Annual Conference’s young adult leadership development program and serving on the denomination’s Connectional Table.
 She is a three-time graduate of North Carolina A&T State University, where she received a bachelor’s degree in economics, a master’s degree in business education, and a Doctor of Philosophy degree in leadership studies.
 She also received a master’s degree in school administration from Gardner-Webb University.
 Lyles resides in Atlanta, Georgia, and serves the community through her membership in the Junior League of Atlanta and Alpha Kappa Alpha Sorority, Incorporated.
 Lyles splits her time between North Carolina and Georgia and is a member of St. Matthew’s UMC in Greensboro, North Carolina.